Finding the flow

 Balkin works in a studio on the outskirts of Middleton.

 Nestled among the rolling hills of former farmland, the studio, a small outbuilding on the Balkins’ expansive property, feels removed from nearby Madison.
-On a recent visit, Balkin — now in his 70s — was working on a nearly completed sketch of a mostly black print, with finely detailed patterned lines and pinpoint dots of color.
+On a recent visit, Balkin — now in his 70s — was working on a nearly completed sketch of a mostly black drawing, with finely detailed patterned lines and pinpoint dots of color.

 Etchings by world-famous artists that Balkin has worked with are framed on the walls above his workspace, which is stocked with printmaking equipment and supplies.
 Many of the pieces completed in the last several years are being packed for shipment to the gallery in New York, and Balkin is still making last-minute decisions about exactly what to send.

-Note: Editor's note: This article was corrected to change the term "prints" to "drawings" in two places.